Men Without Women (Murakami short story collection): "Samsa in Love"

 Gregor Samsa wakes up in a bedroom of a two-story house, sure of who he is but unsure of his surroundings.
 He is hungry, so he slowly goes downstairs to the kitchen, getting accustomed to moving his body.
 Food is already prepared on the table, so he eats everything.
 He then notices that he is naked, so he searches the house until he finds a gown.

-When the doorbell rings, he opens it to find a young, hunchbacked female locksmith who says that she is here to fix a lock in the house.
+When the doorbell rings, he opens it to find a young, hunchbacked female locksmith apprentice who says that she is here to fix a lock in the house.
 Hesitant, he tells her that one of the room's lock upstairs needs fixing.
 As they interact, Samsa notices that he is unable to understand some of the common words she uses.
 When she tells him that she needs to take the lock to her family of locksmiths for further work, he asks her why she rotates her arm so often.
-She says that her brassiere is uncomfortable on her; while telling him this she notices that he has a visible erection.
+She says that her brassiere is uncomfortable on her; while telling him this she notices that he has an erection.
 Offended, she scorns him before he says that he has no idea what he is doing.
 Before she leaves, he asks her if she could return so that they could talk, as he is still confused about most of the world.
 She says perhaps they can do so when she returns the lock, before she walks back to her family through military-occupied Prague.

 "Men Without Women"

-An unnamed narrator receives a phone call in the middle of the night telling him that his former lover, who he dubs M, has committed suicide, the caller being M's husband.
+An unnamed narrator receives a phone call in the middle of the night telling him that his former lover, who he dubs M, has committed suicide; the caller is M's husband.
 He is unbearably anguished upon learning of this news.

 The narrator tells of how he imagines himself meeting M when they were fourteen and in junior high school.
 He asks her for an eraser in class and she breaks hers in half and gives the piece to him; this meeting warms his heart.
 She then breaks his heart by running off with sailors who promise to show her the world.
 He chases her, but is never able to catch up.

 In reality, he knew her for only about two years in his adult life and they only saw each other a few times a month.
 She loves elevator music, and always plays "A Summer Place" when they have sex.
 He notes that because of her death, he now considers himself the second-loneliest man in the world, after her husband.
 He is also in a state called "Men Without Women," a period of sudden and intense misery after a man learns of the death of a beloved woman.